ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 Starting November 2015, [Let's Encrypt](letsencrypt.com) will offer free certificates with a command line utility.

+## Change WordPress site settings

+In the WordPress admin under General > Settings, change the site url and home url to `https`.

 ## Checking security quality

 SSL Labs offers [a free report](http://www.dh-test-ssl.com), which will grade